Special Educational Needs and Disability (SEND)

 The school makes provision in accordance with:

-SEN provided for at St George’s Cof E Foundation School
+SEN provided for at St George’s Church of England Foundation School

 Special Educational Needs are identified in terms of learning, communication, interaction, and emotional health, physical and sensory needs.
-At St George’s C of E Foundation School we believe that young people have a right to be involved in making decisions and exercising choices.
+At St George’s Church of England Foundation School we believe that young people have a right to be involved in making decisions and exercising choices.
 They have a right to receive and impart information, to express an opinion, and to have that opinion taken into account in any matters affecting them.
-Consequently, the school is committed to working in partnership with the student, parents, carers and outside agencies to identify needs, provide support for them and monitor the progress of all students.
+Consequently, the school is committed to working in partnership with the pupil, parents, carers and outside agencies to identify needs, provide support for them and monitor the progress of all students.

 Identification and Early Intervention

-- The Director of Support liaises closely with Primary Feeder schools to discuss the current level of support upon transition.
+- The Assistant Headteacher, SEND, liaises closely with Primary Feeder schools to discuss the current level of support upon transition.

-- Mid-year transfers uses information from the student’s previous school if available
+- Mid-year transfers uses information from the pupil’s previous school if available

-- In Year 7 all students complete Cognitive Ability Tests (CATs), reading and spelling age tests on entry.
+- In Year 7 all pupils complete Cognitive Ability Tests (CATs), reading and spelling age tests on entry.

-We will work closely with the young person and their parents to identify what support is needed, what the specific barriers to learning are and to understand why a student may not be making progress.
+We will work closely with the young person and their parents to identify what support is needed, what the specific barriers to learning are and to understand why a pupil may not be making progress.
 We will then seek to put in place appropriate interventions.
-All interventions are monitored and evaluated for the effectiveness of their impact.
+All interventions are monitored and evaluated for the effectiveness of their impact, using the ‘Assess, Plan, Do, Review’ model.

-All staff provide high quality teaching which allows students to learn effectively.
-A range of teaching and learning strategies may be required to ensure that all students can access the curriculum.
+All staff provide high quality teaching which allows pupils to learn effectively.
+A range of teaching and learning strategies may be required to ensure that all pupils can access the curriculum.

-- Members of staff understand that they are all teachers of students with special educational needs and may need to differentiate work accordingly.
+- Members of staff understand that they are all teachers of pupils with special educational needs and may need to differentiate work accordingly.

-- All students, regardless of ability, have full access to a wide range of suitably challenging educational opportunities which are appropriate to their needs.
+- All pupils, regardless of ability, have full access to a wide range of suitably challenging educational opportunities which are appropriate to their needs.

-- Every student at the school is provided with opportunities to make progress in every aspect of their development, enabling them to be the best they can be
+- Every pupil at the school is provided with opportunities to make progress in every aspect of their development, enabling them to be the best they can be

 - Access arrangements for public examinations are applied for